volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

   - JavaScript
 metaDescription: "A linked list is the linear collection of data whose order is not given by their physical placement in memory.
 There are 3 types of linked
-  lists: singly-linked lists, doubly-linked lists and circular-linked lists.
+  lists: singly-linked, doubly-linked and circular-linked.
 Learn the differences between them and arrays."
 teaser: A linked list is the linear collection of data whose order is not given by their physical placement in memory (unlike array).
 Instead, each element contains a reference to the next one...